 Senior Architect + Planner

-Dr. Deaton was awarded a Doctorate in Architecture at the University of Oregon and received a Master of Building Science Construction from Auburn University and a Bachelor of Science in Architecture from Georgia Institute of Technology.
+Dr. Deaton was awarded a PhD in Architecture at the University of Oregon and received a Master of Building Science Construction from Auburn University and a Bachelor of Science in Architecture from Georgia Institute of Technology.
 In 2021, she was honored to be included in the roster of 40 Under 40 Georgia Tech Graduates for significant contributions to the field of architecture by an early age.